scikit-learn-contrib/imbalanced-learn/README.md

 ### Dependencies

-UnbalancedDataset is tested to work under Python 2.7 and Python 3.5.
+imbalanced-learn is tested to work under Python 2.7 and Python 3.5.

 * scipy(>=0.17.0)
 * numpy(>=1.10.4)